The Endocrine System - Discover Its Various Glands and Hormones

 What is a Gland?

 A gland is a body organ that produces certain hormones.

-The Endocrine System is composed of several glands that produce substances important to the body we call hormones.
+The Endocrine System is composed of several glands that produce substances we call hormones.

 The study of the Endocrine System and of the diseases of the body organs that make up the endocrine system is called Endocrinology.

 A. Endocrine glands located in the head and neck

 Shown above are the glands found in the head and neck and the hormones they release: